A general equivalence relation on the global class of morphisms of a category: Examples

-\begin{proof} We prove that for any preordered monoid \(M\), the data described in the proposition form a 2-category. \begin{itemize} \item \textbf{Objects.} \\ Objects are preordered sets \(X\) with a monoid action by \(M\) such that for all \(m \in M^+\) and \(x \geq y\) in \(X\), we have \(m.x \geq m.y\).

-\item \textbf{1-morphisms.} \\ 1-morphisms between objects \(X_1\) and \(X_2\) are monotone, \(M^+\)-equivariant maps \(f: X_1 \to X_2\) (i.e., \(f(m.x) = m.f(x)\) for all \(m \in M^+\)). \\ For each object \(X\), the identity 1-morphism \(\operatorname{id}_X\) is the identity map, which is clearly monotone and equivariant.
-Composition of 1-morphisms is ordinary function composition, which is associative, unital, and preserves the monotonicity and equivariance of 1-morphisms.
+\item \textbf{Composition of 1-cells.} Composition of 1-morphisms is ordinary function composition, which is associative, unital, and preserves the monotonicity and equivariance of 1-morphisms. \item \textbf{Identity 1-cells.} For each object \(X\), the identity 1-morphism \(\operatorname{id}_X\) is the identity map, which is clearly monotone and equivariant.